JimDesu/basis-lang/spec.md

 3. **The fundamental datatype is a buffer.** Buffer-backed types &mdash; buffers, ranges, domains, records, unions &mdash; reduce transitively to bytes.
 They copy as bytes, fit inside other byte-aggregates, and are reclaimable at frame retirement without traversal.
 Non-buffer types (pointers, command-typed values, objects, variants) are confined to top-level slots and object fields.

 4. **Mutation either succeeds fully or fails fully.** Every writeable parameter passing uses copy-by-value or copy-restore semantics: on success the callee's value is committed to the caller's slot atomically; on failure no write occurs and the caller's slot is bit-identical to its pre-call state.
+The sole declared exception is storage a programmer has explicitly placed under direct access (&sect;6.14): writes through a DIRECT (`*`) binding are immediate and are not restored.
 Failure-atomicity falls out of the calling convention with no transactional machinery and no rollback code in user programs.

 5. **Resource cleanup is a linear obligation, orthogonal to type.** A value that should be released, closed, or otherwise discharged can carry a linear obligation (&sect;10): a duty met exactly once and never silently dropped, settled either by an explicit operation or, failing that, automatically at the end of the value's lifetime.
 The obligation follows from how the value was acquired, not from its type &mdash; the same type may carry one or not.
 Control flow is otherwise structural: failures propagate only along visible paths, dispatch is explicit at the `::` call site, and there is no exception-with-stack-unwinding mechanism.